AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 * **Created on**: Displays date and time on which the topic was created.
 * **Modified on**: Displays date and time on which the topic was modified.
 * **Locked by**: Shows the user who checked out the topic.
 * **Document state**: You can select and update the document state of the currently opened topic.
-For more details, See Document State.
+For more details, view [Document State](./web-editor-document-states.md).
 * **Tags**: These are the metadata tags of the topic.
 They are set from the tags field in the properties page.
 You can type or select them from the dropdown.
 The tags appear under the dropdown.
 To delete a tag, select the cross icon next to the tag.
 * **Edit more properties**: You can edit more properties from the file properties page.